AnnaPaulish/Unsupervised_detection_methods/README.md

 </br> <img src="./imgs/impact2.png " width="600"></br>
 </p>

+As we can see from these graphs, the DLC algorithm makes the most mistakes on the test sample when 80% of the images contain a swap ears error.
-The main limitation of the method is that the test sample contains only 6 images.
+The main limitation of the method is that the test sample contains only 6 images and for a better understanding of the effect, more data should be used in the future experiments.

 ## <a name="code_structure"></a>  The code structure
 In the folder `horse_dataset` contains horse-10 data set.